unicode-org/message-format-wg/exploration/expression-attributes.md

 Such options naturally correspond to function arguments or builder-style function constructors.
 Each option is specific to the associated API.
-Message authors such as translators and developers want consistent ways to do common tasks, such as providing hints to translation tools or overriding the locale, but, unless MessageFormat provides otherwise, cannot rely on implementations to consistently implement these.
+Message authors, such as translators or developers, want consistent ways to do common tasks, such as providing hints to translation tools or overriding the locale, but, unless MessageFormat provides otherwise, cannot rely on implementations to consistently implement these.